Insurance – IFRS 4 amendments

-Differing effective dates of IFRS 9 Financial Instruments and the new insurance contracts standard could have had a significant impact on insurers.
+The differing effective dates of IFRS 9 Financial Instruments and the new insurance contracts standard could have a significant impact on insurers.

-In response to concerns regarding temporary accounting mismatches and volatility, and increased costs and complexity, the International Accounting Standards Board (the Board) issued amendments to IFRS 4 Insurance Contracts in 2017.
+In response to concerns regarding temporary accounting mismatches and volatility, and increased costs and complexity, the IASB has issued amendments to IFRS 4 Insurance Contracts.

 Two optional solutions

 - Rather than having to implement IFRS 9 in 2018, some companies will be permitted to continue to apply IAS 39 Financial Instruments: Recognition and Measurement.

 - To qualify, a reporting company’s activities need to be predominantly connected with insurance.

 - This optional solution provides an overlay approach to presentation to alleviate temporary accounting mismatches and volatility.